awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The condition value data types do not match.
-Use condition values of the same JSON data type.
+Use condition values of the same JSON data type."
-"
 ```

 **Resolving the error**